CoTrader launches a blockchain fund platform that lets you copy successful traders

 That’s an interesting alternative to the current crop of social trading platforms.
 How does it work?

-“Assets stay in your own control, in ‘smart funds,’ which are cotraders’ custom smart contracts on the blockchain,” Bernstein said.
+“Assets stay in your own control, in ‘smart funds’, which are cotraders’ custom smart contracts on the blockchain,” Bernstein said.
 “In CoTrader, only you, the depositor, can ever withdraw your own funds.
 Fund managers can only trade the assets on your behalf, but not withdraw them into their own wallets.”

 The platform works using smart funds — smart contracts on the Ethereum blockchain that are programmed to allow only the investors to pull assets back out of them.
 Once they’re deposited, the fund manager can only trade the assets on the CoTrader Super-DEX, which combines multiple decentralized exchanges, such as Bancor, Kyber, and 0x.